-Black women are all but invisible in Canadian sport history (c.f., A. Hall, 2002) and their absence from the mainstream Canadian history means that the nation's narrative is not complete.
-And so, while the main themes of Black Canadian women's historiography to date are slavery, immigration, settlement, and work (Cooper, 2000), this proposed study aims at constructing a history of Black Canadian women in sport.
-Sport is used as a point of entry to critically examine how dominant ideas about national identity, race, and masculinity were produced and challenged in Canada.
+Black women are all but invisible in Canadian sport history (c.f., A. Hall, 2002) and this absence from mainstream Canadian history leaves a gap in the nation's narrative.
+While the main themes of Black Canadian women's historiography to date are slavery, immigration, settlement, and work (Cooper, 2000), this study aims at constructing a history of Black Canadian women in sport.
+Sport is herein used as a point of entry to critically examine how dominant ideas about national identity, race, and masculinity were produced and challenged in Canada.